 Traditional construction meets the modern needs of artists with the Martin GPCPA4R Grand Performing Artist guitar.
 This acoustic-electric guitar sports a solid Sitka spruce top and rosewood on the sides and back.
 It features a grand performance cutaway along with a few touches to make it the perfect guitar for performing artists.
 The 14 fret cutaway makes it good for solos.
 The artist profile neck shape also makes it easy to play.
 Lastly, the X-bracing on this guitar is unusual for this price range and is a huge plus when compared to other models.
 Reviewers note that it stays in tune well, but doesn’t offer the rich bass that some musicians look for.
 Whether or not that’s an issue for you will depend on your playing style, but it’s something to consider.
 Click here to learn more about the Martin GPCPA4R.

 RainSong Hybrid Series H-OM1000N2

-If you're looking for a tough guitar, the RainSong Hybrid Series H-OM1000N is exactly what you need.
+If you’re looking for a tough guitar, the RainSong Hybrid Series H-OM1000N is exactly what you need.
 It features carbon fiber and glass fiber throughout the construction of the entire instrument.
-It's built to withstand almost anything.
+It’s built to withstand almost anything.
 The even better news?
-Sound quality isn't compromised by the unique construction.
+Sound quality isn’t compromised by the unique construction.
 Musicians love the clarity in tone and the substantial range on this guitar.
 Additionally, in terms of electronics, this instrument is one of the most impressive on the list.
-You'll find great bass, treble and volume control as well as a built-in chromatic tuner.
+You’ll find great bass, treble and volume control as well as a built-in chromatic tuner.
 All things considered, this is a great option for musicians on the road.
-Read reviews and see photos here.
+Check it out here for more info